 While it's always recommended to learn the language it is possible to earn a living, knowing little more than "Bonjour" and "Merci" as plenty of foreigners have done over the years.

-Here are some examples of great jobs in France where French is rarely a requirement.
+Here are some examples of great jobs in France where French is rarely a requirement (though clearly an advantage).

 This is one of the big three jobs in France that doesn't necessarily require French skills - especially when the children are very young.
 Plus, it's a great way to learn the language, as those French kids will have no problem letting you know when you've mixed up le and la.
 And if you absolutely don't speak a word of French then don't worry - many families are screaming for English-speaking nannies in the hopes that a head-start in the English language will help their kids in the future.

 And don't miss these pros and cons of being an au pair in France to get an inside look.

 With so many bargain properties in France there's never a bad time to join the real estate game.

 The fact English speakers continue to buy property in France means there's no shortage of Anglo agencies ready to lend a hand.
 One of the biggest estate agents in France is British owned Leggett Immobilier.
 To find out more about working for them, you can visit their website by clicking here.

 Looking for a job where you don't even have to leave your bedroom?
 Working as a freelance writer/translator/editor could just be for you, then.
 France has a simple to use auto-entrepreneur system for the self-employed, and there is a wealth of companies eager to make their content understandable for the rest of the world.

 Some are just after native speakers - you don't even need experience writing before.
 While you might need to be able to read French for some positions, some jobs will just have you correcting English texts, already written by French people.

 Often considered the golden ticket of a non-French speaking job, you'll likely find this job to be one of the easiest to get in France without speaking the language.